Home | About me | Contact | What's new | Privacy | Search

 How this project will help

-If all of that sounds like technical gibberish, here's another way of explaining it: At the conventional intersection, drivers who arrive as the light turns red have to wait for three or four other directions to get a green light before their light turns green again.
+At a traditional intersection, drivers who arrive as the light turns red have to wait for three or four other directions to get a green light before their light turns green again.
 At an RCUT intersection, drivers only have to wait for one signal change before they get a green again.
 Drivers then needing to use the turnaround may have to subsequently wait for one more signal change, but that's still less than before.

 Additionally, with an RCUT, each half of the intersection operates independently of the other, so the signals along each direction of Bandera Rd. can be timed separately from the other direction, which means better coordination and synchronization are possible.